Spy21DD/spys-monumenta-modpacks/README.md

 - Both modpacks include the [Monumenta Resource Pack](https://legacy.curseforge.com/minecraft/texture-packs/monumenta-mmo-resource-pack).
 You may view the Creative Commons "Attribution-Share Alike" by opening the included LICENSE.txt file.
 A full list of credits is included in the CREDITS.txt file.
 - Both modpacks include the [Monumenta Music Pack](https://files.playmonumenta.com/resource-packs/MonumentaMusicPack.zip).
 You may view the Creative Commons "Attribution-Share Alike" by opening the included LICENSE.txt file.
 A full list of credits is included in the CREDITS.txt file.
 - My thanks to Randy (oldstories) who gave me permission to use the textures I used for the modpack icons and the Monumenta Resource Pack team as a whole for their work.
-- Many thanks to [Vladomeme](https://github.com/Vladomeme) for his work on Vlado's Gross Hacks and his well-cited [Gist](https://gist.github.com/Vladomeme/23a215bb211c64bff74ef702302f347e) on how to set up an environment for Monumenta, which I have adapted extensively for my wiki.
+- Many thanks to [Vladomeme](https://github.com/Vladomeme) for his work on [Vlado's Gross Hacks](https://github.com/Vladomeme/gross-hacks) which I have included in the Full-Fat version and his well-cited [Gist](https://gist.github.com/Vladomeme/23a215bb211c64bff74ef702302f347e) on how to set up an environment for Monumenta, which I have adapted extensively for my wiki.
 - Many thanks to [U5B](https://github.com/U5B) for his work on [USBPlus](https://github.com/U5B/usbplus) and the pre-merge Non-OptiFine Monumenta Resource Pack.
 - My thanks to mod, launcher, tool and other creators for their work on making Minecraft a better game for all.